 A temperature that is too low will also spoil your wine.
 For instance, while your refrigerator is perfect to keep wine for a couple of months, you should never use it as a long-term storage area.
 Fridge temperatures lay below 7oC, which can dry the cork and ruin the wine.

-Purposively-built wine cellars and rooms offer the best storage area for wines, as you can control the temperature and humidity at will (humidity will also influence wine, so make sure to keep it until 70%).
+Purposively-built wine cellars and rooms offer the best wine storage solutions, as you can control the temperature and humidity at will (humidity will also influence wine, so make sure to keep it until 70%).

 The serving temperature of wine is equally crucial, although most people do not pay it the same attention.
 Serving wine at the right temperature will unlock the full bouquet of flavours and aromas, and can help you enjoy your wine even more.